FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/Chaincode.md

 ## What is Chaincode?

-Chaincode is a program, written in Go, node.js, that implements a prescribed interface.
-Eventually, other programming languages such as Java, will be supported.
-Chaincode runs in a secured Docker container isolated from the endorsing peer process.
-Chaincode initializes and manages the ledger state through transactions submitted by applications.

-A chaincode typically handles business logic agreed to by members of the network, so it similar to a “smart contract”.
+Similar to the concept of a "smart contract", chaincodes are programs that handle business logic agreed to by members of a channel.
+Once agreed to, this business logic runs automatically based on its parameters.
+So for example, if a shipment of flowers needs to be kept below a certain temperature, chaincode can be written that monitors the output of a temperature sensor in the shipping container.
+If the temperature rises above a certain level, the chaincode executes a cancellation or a fine or whatever business logic has been written to it.

+Fabric APIs allow for the packaging, installation, instantiation, and upgrading of chaincode on a channel's endorsing peers (more on how and why this is done later).
+These chaincodes -- channels can have more than one -- run in secure Docker containers and once active bypass the normal endorsing peer process to invoke transactions (since the chaincodes have already been endorsed by the peers, going through the endorsement process a second time is unnecessary).

 Ledger state created by a chaincode is scoped exclusively to that chaincode and can’t be accessed directly by another chaincode.
 Given the appropriate permission, a chaincode may invoke another chaincode to access its state within the same network.

-A chaincode typically handles business logic agreed to by members of the network, so it may be considered as a “smart contract”.
-State created by a chaincode is scoped exclusively to that chaincode and can’t be accessed directly by another chaincode.
-However, within the same network, given the appropriate permission a chaincode may invoke another chaincode to access its state.

-The Hyperledger Fabric API enables interaction with the various nodes in a blockchain network - the peers, orderers and MSPs - and it also allows one to package, install, instantiate and upgrade chaincode on the endorsing peer nodes.
+The Hyperledger Fabric API enables interaction with the various nodes in a blockchain network -- the peers, orderers and MSPs -- and it also allows one to package, install, instantiate and upgrade chaincode on the endorsing peer nodes.
 The Hyperledger Fabric language-specific SDKs abstract the specifics of the Hyperledger Fabric API to facilitate application development, though it can be used to manage a chaincode’s lifecycle.
 Additionally, the Hyperledger Fabric API can be accessed directly via the CLI, which we will use in this document.

 We provide four commands to manage a chaincode’s lifecycle: package, install, instantiate, and upgrade.
 In a future release, we are considering adding stop and start transactions to disable and re-enable a chaincode without having to actually uninstall it.
 After a chaincode has been successfully installed and instantiated, the chaincode is active (running) and can process transactions via the invoke transaction.
 A chaincode may be upgraded any time after it has been installed.